Impact of Chronic Conditions on Mobility

 Osteoarthritis (OA)

-The gradual breakdown of cartilage in the joints leads to bone-on-bone friction, causing pain, swelling, and reduced joint function.
+Osteoarthritis is the gradual breakdown of cartilage in the joints leads to bone-on-bone friction, causing pain, swelling, and reduced joint function.

-• Pain and stiffness, especially after long periods of rest or during weight-bearing activities like walking or climbing stairs.
+It impacts mobility through pain and stiffness, especially after long periods of rest or during weight-bearing activities like walking or climbing stairs.
+Osteoarthritis can lead to decreased flexibility and range of motion in affected joints.
+Joint instability can cause difficulty walking or performing activities like bending or squatting.

 Rheumatoid Arthritis (RA)

-An autoimmune disease where the body’s immune system attacks the synovial lining of the joints, causing inflammation and damage.
+RA is an autoimmune disease where the body’s immune system attacks the synovial lining of the joints, causing inflammation and damage.

-• Management: Disease-modifying antirheumatic drugs (DMARDs), biologics, pain management, and physical therapy to preserve joint function.
+RA is typically managed with disease-modifying antirheumatic drugs (DMARDs), biologics, pain management, and physical therapy to preserve joint function.

 Cardiovascular Diseases